 The guidance, which is the first-of-its-kind, was created by bringing together a work group consisting of representatives from law enforcement, the California State Council on Developmental Disabilities, emergency managers, the California Specialized Training Institute and other disability stakeholders.

-The guidance informs the following three audiences regarding how to promote the safety and security of individuals with disabilities and persons with an AFN during an active shooter attack:
+The guidance informs the following three audiences regarding how to promote the safety and security of individuals with disabilities and persons with access or functional needs during an active shooter attack:

 1. Workforce management